 - Wash your hands with soap and water.
 If you are emptying another person's collection bag you may wish to wear disposable gloves. - Unfasten the tube from the drainage bag. - Fasten the tubing clamp and remove the drainage cap. - Drain the urine into the toilet.
-Avoid touching the tubing or drainage cap on the toilet, the collection container, or the floor. - Replace the drainage cap, close the clamp, and refasten the collection tube to the drainage bag. - Refasten the collection tube to the drainage bag. - Wash your hands with soap and water.
+Avoid touching the tubing or drainage cap on the toilet, the collection container, or the floor. - If your health professional has instructed you to measure the amount of urine, do so before you have emptied the urine into the toilet. - Replace the drainage cap, close the clamp, and refasten the collection tube to the drainage bag. - Refasten the collection tube to the drainage bag. - · Wash your hands with soap and water.